Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Related Work

 The outstanding capabilities of large language models inspire researchers to build large multimodal models for multimodal instruction-following tasks.
-Large vision language models like BLIP \cite{li2022blip}, BLIP-2 \cite{li2023blip}, LLaVA \cite{liu2024visual}, InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, Qwen-VL \cite{bai2023qwen} and GPT-4V \cite{gpt-4v} have shown their capabilities in classification, detection, segmentation, captioning and visual question answering.
+Large vision language models such as BLIP-2 \cite{li2023blip}, LLaVA \cite{liu2024visual}, InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, MiniGPT-v2 \cite{chen2023minigpt}, Qwen-VL \cite{bai2023qwen}, LLaVA-1.5\cite{liu2024improved} and GPT-4V \cite{gpt-4v} have shown their capabilities in classification, detection, segmentation, captioning, and visual question answering.
 One of the most exciting discoveries is the possibility that large vision language models can perform embodied tasks like embodied question answering and embodied planning.
-Compared to large language models in embodied tasks, large vision language models take in visual input directly instead of converting it into texts then passing it into large language models \cite{huang2022language, song2023llm, liang2023code, wu2024mldt}.
-This helps the model to see the scene itself, avoiding information loss and misunderstanding \cite{hu2023look}.